 Different Types of Low-E Coatings

-Passive Low-E: This coating is optimized to allow more solar heat gain, making it suitable for colder climates where additional heat from the sun can help reduce heating costs.
+Passive Low-E: Designed to maximize solar heat gain, this coating is appropriate for colder climates where extra solar heat can lower heating expenses.

 Benefits of Low-E Windows for Homeowners